1006638720/file-demo/README.md

 # file-demo
-This is a tutorial on how to upload files in SpringBoot with RESTFul API
+This is a tutorial on how to upload and download files in SpringBoot with RESTFul API

 There are fundamental APIs which penetrate very nook and cranny of Apps.